interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1 hour* Extraction of functions shared between brute force and BM implementation

 ### 22 October
 * *1.5 hours* Fix logical errors with BM and related animation.
-Also refactor the class to be more readable.
+Also, refactor the class to be more readable.
-* *0.5 hours* Prepare for the supervisor meeting by updating timelog and meeting document.
+* *0.5 hours* Prepare for the supervisor meeting by updating the timelog and meeting document.

 ### 24 October
 * *0.5 hours* Supervisor Meeting